 You can fill these potato bowls with anything.
 If you don’t want to fill them with clam chowder, you can fill them with:

-gluten free clam chowder in a potato bowl
+Gluten free clam chowder in a potato bowls.

 Homemade Gluten Free Clam Chowder in Potato Bowls